 Be treated to a massage, chiropractic treatment, stretching session or acupuncture treatment after you conquer the event.
 Sit and relax and chat with other cool women like yourself after you finish – that’s what girlfriends do best!

-Get an amazing finishers medal /wine opener placed around your neck by a Vancouver Fire Department FIREMAN!
+Get an amazing finishers' necklace or medal placed around your neck by a Vancouver Fire Department FIREMAN!